yougnoli/Synapse-for-Beginners/ENG/01-create-workspace/create-workspace.md

 ![image](https://user-images.githubusercontent.com/77077281/205747381-1039afe8-fb4c-467f-996d-0addfcdf54fa.png)

 It is then necessary to click on the *Review + create* button at the bottom left, then *Create*.
-Once the deployment is complete, you will need to import the [Notebook](https://github.com/yougnoli/Synapse-for-Beginners/blob/main/ITA/01-create-workspace/create-datalake-san-francisco-csv-parquet-delta.ipynb) per la creazione dei dati nel **container01** del datalake creato precedentemente (dldemoat).
+Once the deployment is complete, you will need to import the [Notebook](https://github.com/yougnoli/Synapse-for-Beginners/blob/main/ITA/01-create-workspace/create-datalake-san-francisco-csv-parquet-delta.ipynb) for creating sample data in the **container01** of the previously created datalake (dldemoat).
 To do this in the *Develop* section, click on the *+* and import the [Notebook](https://github.com/yougnoli/Synapse-for-Beginners/blob/main/ITA/01-create-workspace/create-datalake-san-francisco-csv-parquet-delta.ipynb).

 Note: in the [Notebook](https://github.com/yougnoli/Synapse-for-Beginners/blob/main/ITA/01-create-workspace/create-datalake-san-francisco-csv-parquet-delta.ipynb) you will need to change the last three code cells.
 Where this string is present (the path to save data in *container01*) 'abfss://**container01**@<span>**dlsyntestmm**.dfs.core.windows.net/sanfrancisco/csv' instead of *dlsyntestmm* you will have to put the name of your datalake.